chilikasha/tinytools/docs/browsing.md

+---
+description: Collection of useful, simple, single-purpose apps and tools for everyday problems and tasks
+---

 # Browsing

 - [Bumpr](https://www.getbumpr.com/) - select which app to open when clicking a web or mail link. <sub><sup>*[mac | paid]*</sup></sub>